 However, typical quantum sensors are intrinsically open systems both because they need to be interrogated by measurements and because they are naturally coupled to environmental noise.
-Hence, a natural step for criticality-enhanced sensing is to look at open critical system undergoing \emph{dissipative phase transitions}~\cite{Baumann_2010,Klinder_2015,PhysRevLett.113.020408,PhysRevLett.118.247402,PhysRevX.7.011016,PhysRevX.7.011012,Cai_2022}.
-In analogy to the case of a closed system, at a dissipative CP the susceptibilities of the steady state of the open system exhibit universal divergent scaling behavior resulting in enhanced sensing precision.
-Moreover, in sharp contrast to closed systems, open critical systems continuously exchange radiation quanta with their environment, making possible the sensing of unknown parameters through continuous measurement of the emission field.
-This approach naturally avoids the detrimental effect of critical slowing down in steady state preparation which would need to be factored into the resource budget of the metrology scheme and may lead to a considerable reduction in the achievable precision.
-Ultimately, the precision of the critical open quantum sensor is characterized by the global QFI of the joint system and environment state.
-In a previous work \cite{PRXQuantum.3.010354}, we have established a general scaling theory of the global QFI at dissipative CPs, by relating its scaling exponents to the critical exponents of the underlying CP.
-However, a direct implementation of such sensing schemes requires highly efficient detection of the emission field emanated from engineered critical open systems.
-This is typically accomplished through the use of high finesse optical cavities, which is, however, a challenging experimental task.
+Hence, a natural next step for criticality-enhanced sensing is to look at open critical system undergoing \emph{dissipative phase transitions}~\cite{Baumann_2010,Klinder_2015,PhysRevLett.113.020408,PhysRevLett.118.247402,PhysRevX.7.011016,PhysRevX.7.011012,Cai_2022}.
+In analogy to the case of a closed system, at a dissipative CP the steady-state susceptibilities of an open system exhibit universally divergent scaling behavior, enabling the potential of achieving nonclassical precision scaling.
+Moreover, in sharp contrast to closed systems, open critical systems continuously exchange radiation quanta with their environment, making it possible to sense unknown parameters through continuous measurement of the emission field.
+This approach naturally avoids the detrimental effect of critical slowing down in steady state preparation ~\cite{PhysRevA.78.042105,PhysRevA.88.021801,PhysRevX.8.021022,PhysRevA.96.013817,PhysRevLett.124.120504,dicandia2021critical,PhysRevLett.123.173601,PhysRevLett.126.010502,Salado_Mej_a_2021,PRXQuantum.3.010354,PhysRevResearch.4.043061,Ding_2022,PhysRevLett.130.240803}, which needs to be factored into the resource budget of the metrology scheme thereby leading to a considerable reduction in the achievable precision \cite{PhysRevLett.130.170801}.